AustinMathuw/EECS291/README.md

 In this repository, you will find [documentation](https://github.com/AustinMathuw/EECS291/blob/master/API%20Docs.md) for all the endpoints, as well as a partial [implementation](https://github.com/AustinMathuw/EECS291/tree/master/HPCC%20Dashboard) of these endpoints.

 In the example implementation, the functional javascript is located in ["HPCC Dashboard/js/demo/dashboard.js"](https://github.com/AustinMathuw/EECS291/blob/master/HPCC%20Dashboard/js/demo/dashboard.js).
-The javascript preforms a call to `/js/data.json` which is a json file containing the response of a call made to the GET Jobs endpoint.
+The javascript preforms a call to `/js/data.json` which is a json file containing the response of a call made to the GET Jobs endpoint previously.
 The resoning for this is that, at the time of this writing, I am still awaiting permission to use proxy login with Case's [CAS Single Sign In](https://case.edu/utech/help/knowledge-base/cwru-network-id-password/cas-single-sign-on-at-cwru-kba) platform.
 See the [Next Steps](#next) section to see how to integrate the real API call into the HPCC Dashboard.

 ## Replication <a name="replication"></a>